All the Terms, Definitions, and Information You Need to Know

 Why it’s important: These solutions have greatly complemented the modern intranet.
 Now that documents have moved from our desktops to the cloud, intranets that sync with the cloud version don’t have to upload new versions every time there is an update.

 - Identity & access management (IAM): An IAM is an organizational framework that includes policies and technologies ensuring that the appropriate people have the necessary access to a company’s or organization’s technological resources.
 Examples include Okta, Onelogin, and Ping.

 Why it’s important: This technology means we don’t need to type in a password and has evolved with other cloud-based technologies.
 With less sign-on friction, more employees use your intranet.

 Why it’s important: There is a constant tug-of-war between trying to make the intranet an “everything hub” across the organization versus having the intranet focus only on trusted, curated, in-demand information.
-Search integrations that go after different systems try to bridge this conflict and provide users a compromise so the intranet doesn’t become a content dumping ground.
+Search integrations that go after different systems try to bridge this conflict and provide users a compromise, so the intranet doesn’t become a content dumping ground.

 Why it’s important: Enterprise social networking and chat tools have gone through significant disruption over the past few years.
-As a company like Slack is rightfully considered an internal communication tool, lay audiences often ask how Slack different from your intranet.
-Slack is more about real-time, team-based workplace messaging and collaboration whereas intranets are built for critical, curated, company-wide news.
+As a company like Slack is rightfully considered an internal communication tool, lay audiences often ask how Slack is different from your intranet.
+Slack is more about real-time, team-based workplace messaging and collaboration, whereas intranets are built for critical, curated, company-wide news.
 Modern intranets, like Simpplr, appropriately integrate with tools while preventing information overload.

 Intranet technical terminology